MAJ Webinar Recap: Handling Child Visitation Amid a Pandemic

 Unless the parties agree otherwise, all court orders regarding child custody and access are still in effect.

 The Governor’s March 30, 2020 “Stay-At-Home” Order does not affect custody orders, and parents should still abide by the terms and provisions of a custody order, including transitioning children between households.

 Courts are working diligently to reset cases, schedule new cases, and rule on pleadings and motions in a timely manner, despite having limited staff.
 Courts are only hearing family cases with genuine emergencies.
 An emergency is one where there is a “credible risk of imminent and substantial physical or emotional harm to a child or parent.”

 Because the Courts are running on limited staff, and because there will be hundreds of cases that need to be reset once the Courts reopen, parties are encouraged to seek alternative dispute resolution methods, like mediation or Parent Coordination.
 This will provide for a quicker resolution than the Courts are able to offer to resolve a problem.

 Any unreasonable action taken during the crisis (such as unreasonably denying access, unreasonably refusing to follow a custody order or unreasonably demanding access that is not in the best interest of the children) may have a negative impact on future litigation.

 Now is the time to exercise common sense, be flexible, and accommodating.
 This is difficult advice, especially in the realm of family law, but it is necessary to keep people healthy and safe.

 As always, consult your attorney if you have any questions specific to your case.
-The Law Office of Laurie M. Wasserman LLC remains open and available to help.
+Wasserman Family Law remains open and available to help.
 We can provide mediation and Parent Coordination remotely or assist in negotiating temporary child access or child support agreements for the duration of the crisis.

 This is a constantly evolving situation, and as we receive guidance from the State and Judiciary, we will keep our clients informed.